 If it is suspected that an individual can demonstrate competence equivalent to PCQI curriculum, it is up to that person to prove to an FDA auditor or inspector that their education and experience is comparable.
-The precise details on how job experience aligns with the curriculum remains unclear, which is why many prospective PCQIs are enrolling in the approved course to ensure compliance.
+The precise details on how job experience aligns with the curriculum remain somewhat unclear, which is why many prospective PCQIs are enrolling in an approved course to ensure compliance.
 Though not required, this could be a preemptive measure that helps to satisfy FSMA requirements.

 Why Having a PCQI is Important

 The FDA doesn’t simply require a PCQI to be in place just for the sake of having one.
 The objective of the regulation is to ensure the individual is qualified to create and manage a FSMA-compliant food safety plan.
-Although many facilities already have an appointed individual for managing Hazard Analysis and Critical Control Points (HACCP), there are some differences among FSMA and HACCP, which is why the need for specific PCQI is warranted.
+Although many facilities already have an appointed individual for managing HACCP, there are some differences among FSMA and HACCP, which is why the need for specific PCQI is warranted.
 Having a designated PCQI can benefit a facility in a number of ways:

 PCQI Roles & Responsibilities